 Susan Larson Kidd (the author), Sparky Stensaas (book designer) and I (the photographer) all hope you enjoyed the adventures of “Harry” the hairy woodpecker as he visits his sky forest friends in our children’s book, But That Is Not Me!
 We developed this site because helping the next generation learn to love birds and nature is an important part of our message.
 We welcome your ideas!
 What has worked for you?
 Let us know either by commenting directly via this page, or sending me an email.
 (RichardHoeg@GMail.Com)

 If you have not read our children’s book, But That Is Not Me!, we invite you to explore this excerpt (pdf file).
 Our book sells for $12 directly via this web site, or via Amazon.
-The price includes shipping within the continental USA, but not sales tax.
+Given tax and shipping costs vary between Amazon and PayPal, your final price will vary based upon the purchase method selected.

 Birding With Children Ideas!